 Funded by the US Department of Education and conducted by the Millennium Group, LLC and Johns Hopkins University Everyone Graduates Center, and available on the US Department of Education website.

 Keep up with the latest D2 Center news, and connect with other D2 Center students and staff on our D2 Center Students Page on Facebook, which is focused on information our students care about.

-Early Childhood Services offers free support to young men and women in Douglas and Sarpy Counties who are expecting or parenting a child 0 to 5-years-old.
-Services range from pregnancy counseling and prenatal education… to parenting classes, play groups… to study groups and incentive programs.
-You may also call Terra Johnson at (402) 559-1080 with questions.
+Early Childhood Services offers free support to young men and women in Douglas and Sarpy Counties who are expecting or parenting a child 0 to 5 years old.
+Services include pregnancy counseling, prenatal education, parenting classes, play groups, study groups, and incentive programs.

 Free college planning services: research colleges, explore career options, look for scholarships, complete and file the FAFSA (Free Application for Federal Student Aid), and learn about student loans.

 Job Corps is a no-cost education and vocational training program administered by the U.S. Department of Labor that helps young people ages 16 through 24 improve the quality of their lives through vocational and academic training.